-The Company derives its revenues from software and related consulting service contracts.
-Revenue comprises the fair value of consideration received or receivable from the provision of services in the ordinary course of business, net of discounts and sales taxes.
+The Company derives its revenues from software and related professional service contracts as well as the sale of digital products to end users.
+Revenue comprises the fair value of consideration received or receivable from the sale or license of products or the provision of services in the ordinary course of business, net of discounts and sales taxes.
 The Company recognizes revenue once persuasive evidence exists, generally in the form of an executed agreement, it is probable the economic benefits of the transaction will flow to the Company and revenue and costs can be measured reliably.
 If collection is not considered probable, revenue is recognized only once fees are collected.

-The Company recognizes revenues based on time and material incurred, or for fixed price professional service contracts, based on the percentage of completion of the project which is assessed based on actual labour cost and budgeted cost required to complete the project.
+The Company recognizes professional services revenues based on time and material incurred, or for fixed price professional service contracts, based on the percentage of completion of the project, which is assessed based on actual labour cost and budgeted cost required to complete the project.
 If a loss on a contract is considered probable, the loss is recognized at the date determinable.

 Amounts are generally billable on reaching certain performance milestones, as defined by individual contracts.
-Revenue earned in excess of contract billings is recorded as unbilled revenue.
+Revenue earned in excess of contract billings is recorded as unbilled receivables.
 Cash proceeds received in advance of performance under contracts are recorded as deferred revenue.
-Deferred revenue is classified as long-term if it relates to performance obligations that are expected to be fulfilled after 12 months from year end.
+Deferred revenue is classified as long-term if it relates to performance obligations that are expected to be fulfilled after 12 months from period end.